WOOD ID POSTER:

 Dalbergia spp.

-Dalbergia spp. of the family Fabaceae.
+Dalbergia spp. of the family Fabaceae (syn.
+Leguminosae) the legume, pea, or bean family.
 There are so many different rosewoods that it's hard to keep track of them, and without any identification other than "rosewood" it can be impossible to figure out which one it is.
-This section holds otherwise unidentified rosewoods and also more obscure varities that I don't have enough pictures of to make yet another rosewood page.
+This section holds otherwise unidentified rosewoods and also more obscure varieties that I don't have enough pictures of to make yet another rosewood page.

 In some cases, the distinction may even be pointless since the specific rosewood name used is just a "country of origin/distribution" for a more generic form of rosewood that is how it really should be identified.
-I'll clean this page up at some point ...
-Maybe :-)
+That is, just as an example, there is a sample of Dalbergia bariaensis on this page and it is identified as "Cambodian rosewood" because (1) that is how the vendor identified it and (2) that IS a legitimate name for the species.
+BUT ... other legitimate names for that species include "Vietnamese rosewood", "Asiatic rosewood", "Laotian rosewood", and so forth.

 THE ROSEWOODS, REAL and OTHERWISE